 An appraisal note ideally contains a write up on the company background, its management and shareholding pattern, its physical and financial performance, purpose of funding details of project being funded, costs involved and means of financing, market for company’s products, future prospects and profitability projections, risk analysis, and the terms and conditions of sanction.

 How is Due Diligence in Project Finance carried out?

-- Study of promoter background
+- Assessment of promoter history and background

-- Assessment of business model
+- Evaluation of the company and project business model

 - Legal due diligence

-- Assessment of financial structure
+- Analysis of financial statements and structure

-- Assessment of tax implications
+- Analysis of tax effects

 Due Diligence in Project Finance – Key Processes

 While there are multiple steps when conducting due diligence in project finance, there are four key processes that require significant evaluation.